 When you are playing PS4 games, it would be a huge disappointment if your PS4 mic is not working, because you can’t normally chat with your partners.
 But don’t be worried!
-This article can help you fix PS4 mic not working issue easily and quickly.
-Try these methods below until it solves your problem.
+This article can help you fix the PS4 mic not working issue easily and quickly.
+Try these methods below until they solve your problem.

 - Check the hardware

 - Check the audio settings on your PC